 Eva is a medical doctor and currently works as a PhD student at the VU University Medical Center in the Netherlands.
 She was one of the main coordinators of the INSOMNIA flash mob study; a nationwide, single-day, multi centre study, assessing sleep quantity and quality in patients during hospitalisation.

 Dr Immo Weichert

 Immo is a physician who specialises in Acute medicine .
 He works in Ipswich at the east coast of the UK.
-He has an interest in frailty and clinical pharmacology.
+He has an interest in the interdependence of physical and mental health, frailty and clinical pharmacology.
 He is vice chair of the Acute Medicine Group in the Eastern Region, an association of acute physicians in the UK's largest postgraduate deanery.

 Dr Mikkel Brabrand